diegueins680/trader/README.md

 - Web UI: paste the token into the UI’s “API token” field (stored in session storage and sent as `Authorization: Bearer <token>`).
 - Web UI (dev): set `TRADER_API_TOKEN` in `haskell/web/.env.local` to have the Vite `/api/*` proxy attach it automatically.

-The UI also includes a “Live bot” panel to start/stop the continuous loop and visualize each buy/sell operation on the chart.
+The UI also includes a “Live bot” panel to start/stop the continuous loop and visualize each buy/sell operation on the chart (long-flat only).

 Assumptions and limitations
 ---------------------------
-- The strategy is intentionally simple (long or flat only) and does not include sizing, risk limits, or robust transaction cost modeling.
+- The strategy is intentionally simple (default long or flat; optional long-short for backtests and futures trade requests) and does not include sizing, risk limits, or robust transaction cost modeling.
 - Live order placement attempts to fetch/apply symbol filters (minQty/step size/minNotional), but is not exhaustive and may still be rejected by the exchange.
 - This code is for experimentation and education only; it is **not** production-ready nor financial advice.